 The second turbine will be retrieved within the next few weeks, while a definitive schedule for its redeployment will be determined later, DCNS Energies said.

 As reported earlier, the faulty parts were supplied by an unnamed British company which is facing a lawsuit filed by DCNS.
-The same problem was discovered, and subsequently fixed, on OpenHydro’s turbines of similar type used for Cape Sharp Tidal project in Canada.
+The same problem was discovered on OpenHydro’s turbines of similar type used for Cape Sharp Tidal project in Canada.

 The two turbines for the Paimpol-Bréhat demonstration project, with the combined capacity of 1MW, were deployed in the first half of 2016, off the coast of Brittany in France.
 The project is jointly developed by DCNS and EDF.